oa414/objc-zen-book-cn/README.md

 ```

 A corollary of what described above is that you should never call a secondary initializer from within the designated one (if the secondary initializer respects the contract, it will call the designated one).
-Doing so, the call is very likely to invoke one of the subclass's overriden init methos and it will result in infinite recursion.
+Doing so, the call is very likely to invoke one of the subclass's overridden init methods and it will result in infinite recursion.

 There is however an exception to all the rules laid out before that is whether an object conforms to the `NSCoding` protocol and it is initialized through the method `initWithCoder:`.
 We should distinguish between the case where the superclass is adopting `NSCoding` and when not.